Criminology

 Students will need access to a personal computer capable of connecting to the web and sending and receiving electronic mail.
 It is recommended but not required that the student's computer have a video conferencing capability.

-Coursework for the Major
+requirements for the Major

-The major requires 34 credits.
-At least 22 of the 34 must be taken from UF in courses offered by the department with prefixes of CCJ, CJC, CJE, CJJ or CJL.
-Students may apply no more than six credits of 1000/2000-level coursework to the major, including CJL 2000.
+At least 22 of the 34 credits of Criminology courses must be taken from UF in courses offered by the department with prefixes of CCJ, CJC, CJE, CJJ or CJL.

 A maximum of 12 credits of criminology courses can be transferred toward the major.
 Students who transfer six credits of 1000/2000-level (lower-division) credits into the major should not take UF’s CJL 2000.
 There are restrictions on which lower-division courses will transfer to the major.
 Lower-division courses that transfer into the major include introductory courses on criminology, criminal justice and criminal law/procedure.
 Students who wish to take interdisciplinary courses and transfer credits from another institution need to be careful about the 22-credit residency requirement.